LeToNode/Play2.0-CN-doc/javaGuide/main/http/JavaActions.md

 A controller is nothing more than a class extending `play.mvc.Controller` that groups several action methods.

-The simplest syntax for defining an action is a static method with not parameters that returns a `Result` value:
+The simplest syntax for defining an action is a static method with no parameters that returns a `Result` value:

 ```
 public static Result index() {